jekyll/jekyll/docs/_docs/plugins.md

 - [jekyll-algolia](https://community.algolia.com/jekyll-algolia/): Add fast and relevant search to your Jekyll site through the Algolia API.

 <div class="note info">
-  <h5>Jekyll Plugins Wanted</h5>
+  <h5>Submit your gem plugins</h5>
   <p>
-    If you have a Jekyll plugin that you would like to see added to this list, you should <a href="../contributing/">read the contributing page</a> to find out how to make that happen.
+    You're encouraged to add your Jekyll gem plugins to this list, <a href="../contributing/">read the contributing page</a> to find out how to make that happen.
   </p>
 </div>